 Productivity in the UK is lagging behind many other developed economies – we currently produce 30% less per hour than workers in USA, Germany and France, and 10% less per hour than Italy.

-Outside London, Greater Manchester (GM) is home to the UK’s biggest concentration of businesses and jobs, yet it is punching below its weight in terms of productivity and has a £8.2 billion productivity gap compared to the rest of UK.
+Outside London, Greater Manchester (GM) is home to the UK’s biggest concentration of businesses and jobs, yet it is punching below its weight in terms of productivity.

 To thrive and survive in today’s fast-changing global economy, the Manchester workforce will need a different blend of skills and attributes than in the past.

 Factors such as automation, digital innovation, artificial intelligence, new media, globalisation and longer working lives are now redefining the skills landscape and what skills are considered essential for future growth.

 In GM there is a high volume of low skills and low volume of high skills, the opposite to what is needed for sustainable growth.
 Businesses must learn how to redesign roles where possible, and train managers to utilise and develop the skills of others.

 Manchester’s growth and related skills demand has been driven by the rapid expansion of a number of leading industry sectors including business, professional and finance, creative, digital and tech, life sciences and healthcare.

 Demand for higher level skills is rising across all sectors.
 The Greater Manchester Forecasting Model (GMFM) indicates that there is likely to be a total replacement demand of 921,000 jobs up to 2022 due to people retiring.
 Half of the new jobs are expected to require at least a Level 3 qualification.